-Senators Reviewing FBI Report On Kavanaugh Ahead Of Friday Vote
+Senators Review FBI Report On Kavanaugh Allegations Ahead Of Friday Vote

 Under the agreement, the Senate Judiciary Committee voted to recommend Kavanaugh's nomination to the full chamber on the condition that the FBI get seven days to look into the misconduct charges.

-Special agents have been at work since then, talking with people in the case, and although some have said they had talked with investigators and others said they had not, there was no immediate official accounting from the Senate or the FBI about who had participated.
+Special agents have been at work since then talking with people in the case.
+A White House official confirmed that the FBI had interviewed a total of nine people.
+The official, who asked not to be identified, declined to name the people, saying that background investigations are confidential.

-The scope of the investigation, which is determined by the White House, has become a political battleground.
-Democrats accuse Republicans and the White House of putting extreme limits on the FBI's work, while GOP lawmakers and the administration say the FBI should look at all "credible" allegations against Kavanaugh.
+The scope of the investigation has become the latest political battle in the larger war over Kavanaugh and the Supreme Court.

+Democrats have accused Republicans and the White House of putting extreme limits on the FBI's work.
+GOP lawmakers and the administration say the FBI was empowered to look at all "credible" allegations against Kavanaugh.

-It remains unclear what specific parameters the White House put on the investigation, but it appears to have been narrowly tailored.
+It remains unclear what specific parameters the White House put on the investigation — or whether it may have established no restrictions of its own while passing along those from Senate Republicans to the FBI.

-NPR has confirmed six people whom the FBI interviewed as part of its investigation — Kavanaugh's high school friends P.J.
+NPR has confirmed six people whom the FBI interviewed as part of its investigation: Kavanaugh's high school friends P.J.
 Smyth, Mark Judge, Tim Gaudette, Chris Garrett; Ford's friend Leland Keyser; and a second Kavanaugh accuser, Deborah Ramirez.

 Ford, who is a professor in California, was not interviewed by the FBI, her lawyers say.
 Kavanaugh does not appear to have been questioned either.